Kikumu/Contra-Lua/README.md

 The goal of this project is to test my understanding of the NEAT algorithm.
 I got very heavy inspiration from sethblings MAR/IO video and code on NEAT algorithms alongside a number of research papers which I am currently looking into and will list/credit in this read me.

+**Please note: This project is still undergoing and I intend to complete it as soon as i get some free time!**

 # Roadmap part 1.

 1) Get to grips with Lua programming language **DONE**